28msec/zorba/README.txt

 	minor version  = M
 	patch release  = K

-Once nightly build and regression tests are up and running, then K increment with each nightly build.
+When nightly build and regression tests are up and running, then K increment with each nightly build.
 M increments as new stable releases become available.
 N increment when large new subsystems are integrated into the product or major